-Monitoring must take place during the spring migration season (from late February until mid-May) and autumn migration season (from mid-August till mid-November).
+Monitoring will be undertaken during the migration seasons.
+The start and end of the monitoring period will be agreed with the ATMP Technical Committee prior to commencement of each migration season.
+Based on current information, monitoring must take place during the spring migration season (from 20 February until 20-May) and autumn migration season (from 10 August till 10 November).
 Throughout these periods, monitoring must take place continuously on a daily basis.